⚠ Flock Safety contract renewed April 28 — the fight moves to accountability. What happens now →

 Flock deleted the clause saying they won't sell your data

 In February 2026, Flock Safety rewrote its Terms of Service with 147 documented changes.
 The most significant: deletion of the clause that previously stated "Flock does not own and shall not sell Customer Data."
-That language no longer exists in the current terms — the terms that any May 16 renewal would be signed under.
+That language no longer exists in the current terms — the terms under which the April 28 renewal was signed.

 When a surveillance company quietly removes the promise not to sell your data from its contract, that is not an administrative update.
 That is a signal about business intent.